rambleraptor/rambleraptor.github.io/_posts/2015-1-17-hackathons_good.md

 But, more importantly, I don't want coding to consume my life.
 Coding culture doesn't seem great for balance.
 I'm expected to be coding long weeks and then learning on the side.
 That's the hacker culture - this constant process of learning, and building, and fixing.
 For some people, it works great.
 But, I think that balance is going to become key as programming becomes more finely ingrained into our lives.

 There's this circlejerk culture where everyone is screaming about "disruption" and "innovation" and the newest trends.
 I feel like that's consumed the conversation about hackathons and hacking in general.
 I think there's more to it.
 I think there's people out there who see programming as a career or a hobby - not as their livelihood.
 I hope those people, myself included, can speak up more.
-Programming can start to be a career and not as a life.
+Programming shouldn't your life.
+And I feel like hackathons are one of the many forces that say differently.